After scandals, is evangelical Christianity’s image damaged?

 “I think that the brand is tarnished,” said Elesha J. Coffman, a history professor at Baylor University in Waco, Texas.
 “I think that the tradition is losing credibility with younger people [and] with more educated people.”

-Ms. Coffman, author of “Margaret Mead: A Twentieth-Century Faith,” which examined the anthropologist’s spiritual life, said controversies such as the vaccination issue are driving away younger adherents.
+Ms. Coffman, author of “Margaret Mead: A Twentieth-Century Faith,” which examined the sociologist’s spiritual life, said controversies such as the vaccination issue are driving away younger adherents.

 Recent surveys reveal a drop in affiliations with Southern Baptist Convention churches and a rise in the number of young Americans calling themselves “nones,” or “spiritual but not religious.”
 Others are leaving the evangelical camp altogether.